Divisional Round Roundtable Discussions: Bengals, overtime, rivalries

 Trash talking aside, the concerning thing about Apple is his coverage.
 He is allowing a completion rate of 60.3% and an average of 12.8 yards per completion, per Pro Football Reference.
 Tyreek Hill averaged 13.6 yards per catch last week against the Bills and Travis Kelce during the playoffs is averaging 15.7 yards per target, per ESPN stats.

-Both offenses have the ability to win the game, it really depends on what defense doesn’t blow the game when it comes down to the wire.
+Both offenses have the ability to win the game.
+When it comes down to the wire, it really depends on which defense will blow the game.

 NFL Overtime Rules